from pathlib import Path

 Downsampling moves from a higher time frequency to a lower time frequency.
 This requires some aggregation or subsetting, since we’re reducing the number of rows in our data.

-In Polars we use the .groupby_dynamic method for downsampling (we also use groupby_dynamic when we want to combine resampling with regular groupby logic).
+In Polars we use the .group_by_dynamic method for downsampling (we also use group_by_dynamic when we want to combine resampling with regular group_by logic).

 (